Migrant and refugee women’s leadership is central to improving our health and wellbeing.

-Informed by human rights principles, the PACE Model is based on four guiding principles that together aim to increase immigrant and refugee women’s capacity to:
+Informed by human rights principles, MCWH has developed a model of leadership based on four guiding principles that aim to increase migrant and refugee women’s capacity to:

 A key feature of the PACE model is that it can be tailored to the specific needs of individual women and groups.
-As a result, the core building blocks of PACE (‘Participate’, ‘Advocate’, ‘Communicate’ and ‘Engage’) continue to be refined through evaluation and continuing engagement with immigrant and refugee women, community leaders and stakeholders.
+The core building blocks of PACE (Participate, Advocate, Communicate and Engage) can be applied in every context, to build the capacity of migrant and refugee women, community leaders and stakeholders.

 The PACE model of leadership has been developed on the basis of an MCWH pilot project undertaken in partnership with Victoria University and Sunraysia Mallee Ethnic Communities Council and was funded by the Victorian Multicultural Commission.
 You can read about the project in the report below.